Honour killing in Pakistan: Background

 Honour killing is an act of murder, in which a person is murdered for his or her perceived immoral behaviour.
 Such "immoral behaviour" may take the form of alleged marital infidelity, refusal to submit to an arranged marriage, demanding a divorce, perceived flirtatious behaviour and being raped.
 Suspicion and accusations alone are many times enough to defile a family's honour and therefore enough to warrant the killing of the woman.

 In patriarchal cultures like Pakistan, women's lives are structured through a strict maintenance of an honour code.
 In order to preserve woman's chastity, women must abide by socially restrictive cultural practices pertaining to women's status and family izzat, or honour, such as the practice of purdah, the segregation of sexes.
 Honour killings are frequently more complex than the stated excuses of the perpetrators.
-More often than not, the murder relates to inheritance problems, feud-settling, or to get rid of the wife, for instance in order to remarry.
+More often than not, the murder relates to inheritance problems, feud-settling, the desire to get rid of a wife, for instance in order to remarry, or any combination of the above.
 Human rights agencies in Pakistan have repeatedly emphasized that victims were often women wanting to marry of their own will.
 In such cases, the victims held properties that the male members of their families did not wish to lose if the woman chose to marry outside the family.

 A 1999 Amnesty International report drew specific attention to "the failure of the authorities to prevent these killings by investigating and punishing the perpetrators".
 According to women's rights advocates, the concepts of women as property and honour are so deeply entrenched in the social, political and economic fabric of Pakistan that the government, for the most part, ignores the daily occurrences of women being killed and maimed by their families.
-The fact that much of Pakistan's Tribal Areas are semi-autonomous and governed by often fundamentalist leaders makes federal enforcement difficult when attempted.
+The fact that much of Pakistan's Tribal Areas are semi-autonomous and often governed by fundamentalist leaders makes federal enforcement difficult when attempted.
 In cases of murder, the victim's family is allowed to pardon the perpetrators, or reach a monetary settlement.
 The culprits are then free from prosecution and sentencing.

 Terminology related to honour killing

 Both Appiah and Jafri explain the historical significance of karo-kari within Pakistan.
 Karo can be directly translated as "black [or 'blackened'] man" and kari as "black [or 'blackened] woman" and refers to sexual intercourse outside the bonds of marriage.
-The term karo-kari is commonly used as a synonym to honour killing, especially in the Sindh region of Pakistan.
+The term karo-kari is commonly used as a synonym of "honour killing", especially in the Sindh region of Pakistan.

 Originally, karo and kari were metaphoric terms for adulterer and adulteress, but it has come to be used with regards to multiple forms of perceived immoral behavior.
 Once a woman is labeled as a kari, family members consider themselves to be authorized to kill her and the co-accused karo in order to restore family honour.
 In the majority of cases, the victim of the attacks is female with her attackers being male members of her family or community.